 He was the first Chief Justice of the Nebraska Supreme Court.
 During his seventeen years on the Court, Judge Lake was widely said to be effective, finely balanced and “splendidly intellectual.”
 He also served as judge during the trial of Standing Bear vs. Crook in 1879.Lake volunteered as a member of the Omaha Public Schools board, and eventually served four terms in the legislature.
 He died in 1910 in Omaha.

-Lake Street was named for the judge while he was alive.
+Lake Street was named for the judge while he was alive, as well as a school that was built on his land.
 The man is still so respected that George B. Lake Parkway in extreme west Omaha was named for him in the 2000s, a century after he died!